 On the way to Rockport, there’s several other noteworthy towns.
 The most famous is Salem, famous for the witchcraft trials in 1692.
 Salem is just 22 miles north of Boston and offers interesting tours, shopping, good eateries and historical significance.
 And these days, nobody will torture you for being a “witch!”

 From Salem you can take a lovely coastal drive along Cape Ann on Highway 127.
 But if you have limited time or want to eventually continue north along the scenic New Hampshire and Maine coast, jump on the Yankee Division Highway to arrive in Rockport quicker.
 Just a few miles from Rockport, Gloucester is another town of historical significance.
 Gloucester was America’s original seaport and home to the nation’s oldest working art colony.
 You can even see lighthouses dating back to the 1780’s.

 Rockport itself is a gem, just 39 miles north of Boston, Bostonians in the know love this town.
 We enjoyed watching a gorgeous sunset from the beach, looking across a quintessentially rocky New England coast.
-Rockport is loaded with an abundance of cute and historic buildings housing shops, restaurants and ice cream shops.
+Rockport is filled with an abundance of cute and historic buildings housing artisan shops, restaurants and fantastic ice cream parlors.